cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 The following provides an overview of all steps and agents required to instantiate the data into the KG.
 Copies of the (potentially) required `docker-compose.yml` files are provided in the [Agent docker-compose file folder] for convenience and reproducibility.

-&nbsp;
 ## 1) Building instantiation (OntoCityGml)

+Some of the following steps refer to an associated `DATA` repository.
+In case access is needed, please get in touch with mh807@cam.ac.uk.

 ## 1.1) Geospatial data consolidation (QGIS, *manual*)

 QGIS is used to consolidate various geospatial data sets from Digimap (both Ordnance Survey (OS) Open data as well as Premium OS data are used, i.e. Building Height Attribute and Digital Terrain Model 5m ) into a single shapefile containing all relevant building information.
-The exact workflow is described in the `QGIS workflow.pptx` in the `../../Data/01 QGIS` repository, which also contains the QGIS project file.
-The output shapefile forms the input for the FME workflow below and can be found under `../../Data/02 FME/KingsLynn_cleaned ALL buildings_adjusted building heights_incl UPRNs_final.shp`.
+The exact workflow is described in the `QGIS workflow.pptx` in the `DATA/01 QGIS` repository, which also contains the QGIS project file.
+The output shapefile forms the input for the FME workflow below and can be found under `DATA/02 FME/KingsLynn_cleaned ALL buildings_adjusted building heights_incl UPRNs_final.shp`.

 ## 1.2) Creation of .gml input file for KG import (FME, *manual*)

 FME is used to convert the shapefile from the previous step into a `.gml` file that can be instantiated into the KG using the Import Agent/Importer Tool.
-The exact FME workflow is provided by `shapefile2citygml Kings Lynn BHA data_final.fmw` in the `../../Data/02 FME` repository, which also contains both its input and output file.
+The exact FME workflow is provided by `shapefile2citygml Kings Lynn BHA data_final.fmw` in the `DATA/02 FME` repository, which also contains both its input and output file.
 The output `.gml` file contains (all) buildings in King's Lynn in LOD1 including their height (i.e. both building ground elevation as well as actual building height (is both premium data)) and UPRN information.

 ## 1.3) Access Agent

 All CitiesKG Agents require the [AccessAgent] to be running (locally) as Docker container in order to access the target KG namespaces.
 Details on how to deploy the AccessAgent and upload required routing information are detailed in the [AccessAgent] README and summarised below:

-1) Navigate to `JPS_ACCESS_AGENT/access-agent-dev-stack` on TWAs `main` branch
+1) Navigate to `Agents/AccessAgent/access-agent-dev-stack` on TWAs `main` branch
 2) Pull Docker image and start container by running `docker-compose up -d --no-build`.
 The agent shall start at port `48888`
 3) Replace initial `routing.json` within AccessAgent repository with provided [routing.json] file
-4) Upload routing information by running `bash ./uploadRouting.sh` (again within `JPS_ACCESS_AGENT/access-agent-dev-stack` repo)
+4) Upload routing information by running `bash ./uploadRouting.sh`

 **Please note** that the `uri.route` within the [CKG config.properties] file needs to match the label used in the [routing.json] file, i.e. `uri.route=http://localhost:48888/ocgml_buildings`.
 After providing the correct `uri.route`, the City Agents `.war` file can be built and deployed as described in the [CityImportAgent] README.